ShubhadeepSadhukhan1993/fastSF/README.md

 After downloading Kolmogorov41, change into "Kolmogorov41-master/src" directory and run the command "make" in the terminal.
 An executable named "Kolmogorov41.out" will be created inside the "Kolmogorov41-master/src" folder.

+## Testing Kolmogorov41
+`Kolmogorov41` offers an automated testing process to validate the code after installation.
+The relevant test scripts can be found in the `tests/` folder of the solver.
+Executing the Bash shell script `runTest.sh`, will compile `Kolmogorov41`, and run it with a pre-defined set of parameters.

-## Running Kolmogorov
+## Running Kolmogorov41
-"Kolmogorov41-master" has a folder named "in".
-This folder contains the input field files in hdf5 format, and a parameters file named "para.yaml".
+`Kolmogorov41-master` has a folder named `in`.
+This folder contains the input field files in `hdf5` format, and a parameters file named `para.yaml`.
 You need to provide the required input parameters in this file.
 The details of the entries are as follows:

-### i) para.yaml details
+### i) `para.yaml` details

 #### program: grid_switch

-You can enter *true* or *false*
+You can enter `true` or `false`

 *true*: Save the structure function output as a function of the difference vector (**l**) in addition to the magnitude of the difference vector (*l*).